HailtheWhale/Autonomous_Windblade_Sanding/README.md

 ## 12/8/2022 Branch Purpose
 - To document the performance of the workspace created by my team for a capstone during the ENGR 4200 Autonomous Systems class hosted by Louisiana State University (LSU).
 - To differentiate the performance between the robot by the end of the class and what I've done to improve it independently for research thereafter.
-- To differentiate between before and after I knew how to put together a package with dependencies.
+- To differentiate between before and after I knew how to put together a ROS package with dependencies.

 *NOTE*: The code for the workspace has **NOT** been provided (in this branch) because it was quite large and several files from existing repositories were changed during the project's development (see *Section: catkin_ws layout and modified repositories*). ***This should not be a problem now since the MAIN branch is now CLEAN***.
 I.e. it is